-When tropical Cyclone Idai, one of the strongest cyclones to strike Africa, and Tropical Cyclone Kenneth, lash Mozambique in 2019, it devastated infrastructure, homes, workplaces, and schools through the severe winds and flooding it brought with it.
+When Tropical Cyclone Idai, one of the strongest cyclones to strike Africa, and Tropical Cyclone Kenneth lashed Mozambique in 2019, it devastated infrastructure, homes, workplaces, and schools through the severe winds and flooding it brought.

-The extent of losses and damage suffered by communities from extreme natural disasters raises the awareness of the importance of resilient infrastructure and buildings that can withstand the increasing risks of climate change and natural hazards.
+The extent of losses and damage suffered by communities from extreme natural disasters highlights the importance of resilient infrastructure and buildings that can withstand the increasing risks of climate change and natural hazards.

-The United Nations Environment Programme (UNEP) publication, ‘A Practical Guide to Climate-resilient Buildings & Communities’, demonstrates how buildings and community spaces can be constructed to increase their resilience to climate change, especially in developing countries where structures are largely self-built.
+The United Nations Environment Programme (UNEP) publication, “A Practical Guide to Climate-Resilient Buildings and Communities,” demonstrates how buildings and community spaces can be constructed to increase their resilience to climate change, especially in developing countries where structures are often built by local communities.

 The publication provides an overview of the fundamental types of interventions at the building scale, including nature-based solutions.